Stellantis/stellantis.github.io/webapi/b2c-quickstart_connect.md

 # CONNECT YOUR APP

-*Groupe PSA B2C APIs for connected vehicles* let you access vehicles data of your users.
+*Groupe PSA B2C API for connected vehicles* let you access vehicles data of your users.
 In order to authorize your application and your users, we use open standard [OAuth 2](https://oauth.net/2/).
 This authentication standard implies that you need bearer token in order to access our connected vehicles API.

 This step-by-step tutorial explains the flowchart intended to request and obtain a token for *B2C connected vehicle API*.
 First, you must **identify your app** on our website, then we will see how to get a **bearer token** and finally an example of request with this token.